Welcome To The

 The barrier gate is an electromechanical device which will fail occasionally.
 In

-the event of a power failure, the gate can be opened by gently lifting up on the
+the event of a commercial power failure, the gate can be opened by gently lifting up on the

 gate arm.
 In the event of a power failure there is no tension on the motor